Convergence-Society/.github/profile/README.md

 # Odyssey Prime

-A group of energetic minds driven to innovate, build, and make an impact.
+We are a group of energetic minds who love turning ideas into reality.
+We learn, build, experiment, and create with the goal of solving meaningful problems and making a lasting impact.